sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 Snatcher was silent, seemingly deflated by her refusal.
 He was almost shocked by her refusal to even have more time to bother him. "***Did you even* enjoy *your time with us?***"

 She paused. "...sometimes.
 I got to be a film star, I got to be friendly with your minions, I got to see the sights..."
+She scrunched up her face.
+"But it would've been fine if people on this planet weren't always chronic backstabbing pecknecks!"

+"***Kiddo, what do you* expect *from someone like myself?***"

+"No, you know what?"
+She pointed a finger accusingly at the ghost.
+"I *always* expected you to double-cross me.
+That was never a surprise.
+But the *directors*? *Mu*?
+Those cute cats up in the mountains?"

 Hat Kid walked over to the captain's chair overlooking the planet, and sat down, spinning it around to face her guest.
-"Look, it's just... it shouldn't have happened in the first place.
-Look what those Time Pieces did to you.
-To... to her.
-It's my responsibility to be careful with them, to prevent accidents like this from happening."
+"Time changes people. *Power* over Time changes people.
+It corrupts.
+Tells you you can fix that tiny little thing.
+But it's never enough.
+You aim higher.
+Fix bigger mistakes.
+Rewrite bigger stretches of Time.
+Create bigger and bigger rifts in the parts of Time you neglect.
+It ends up... making a monster out of you and itself. *That's* why we - me and my people - keep Time Pieces from being misused."

+"***And then you use it as... spaceship fuel.***"

+"Yes."
+She eyed the Snatcher carefully.

+"***Elaborate.***" One of his eyes widened - some equivalent to raising an eyebrow, she guessed.

+"No."

+"***Hmmmph.***" Snatcher glanced around himself at the interior again. "***And what did it do to me?***"

+"You?
+It promised you power, didn't it?
+You tried to kill me over it."

 "***I would have tried to kill you anyway, you know.
 That's my whole deal.***"

 "I know, but you would have just *done it*, you moron.
-You wouldn't have just lured me to an arena and then used all your power trying to defeat me instead of, I don't know, just snapping my head off."
+You wouldn't have lured me to an arena and then used all your power in a flashy display trying to defeat me instead of, I don't know, just snapping my head off."

 Snatcher *stared* at her. "***...I don't like how easily those words came out of your mouth.***"

 "Tough.
-Look, I got some things I need to do.
-If you *really* feel so strongly about it, then come say goodbye before I take off, hmm..." she checked her hat and did some mental calculations. "...tomorrow night.
-I got people waiting for me."
+Look, I got pre-flight checks and things I gotta do.
+If you *really* feel so strongly about me going, then come say goodbye before I take off, hmm..." she checked her hat and did some mental calculations. "...tomorrow night.
+I got my family waiting for me."

 "..."